Political detainees under the Marcos dictatorship: Fort Bonifacio

 Ipil was the largest prison facility for political prisoners during martial law.
 Among the prisoners held there were some of the country's leading academics, creative writers, journalists, and historians including Butch Dalisay, Ricky Lee, Bienvenido Lumbera, Jo Ann Maglipon, Ninotchka Rosca, Zeus Salazar, and William Henry Scott.
 After Fort Bonifacio was privatized, the area in which Ipil was located became the area near S&R and MC Home Depot at 32nd Street and 8th Avenue in Bonifacio Global City.

 The YRC was a higher security prison which housed prominent society figures and media personalities, supposed members of the Communist Party of the Philippines, and some known criminals.
 Journalists imprisoned there included broadcaster Roger Arienda, Manila journalists Rolando Fadul and Bobby Ordoñez, and Bicolano journalist Manny de la Rosa.
 Society figures Tonypet and Enrique Araneta, Constitutional Commission delegate Manuel Martinez, poet Amado V. Hernandez, and Dr Nemesio Prudente, president of the Philippine College of Commerce (now the Polytechnic University of the Philippines), were all also imprisoned at the YRC.
 So were a number of Catholic priests including Fathers Max de Mesa and Fr Hagad from Jolo, and Jesuit Fr Hilario Lim.
 The site of YRC was later used as the Makati City Jail.

 Senator Benigno Aquino Jr. and Senator Jose Diokno were Marcos' first martial law prisoners, arrested just before midnight on September 22, 1972, and at 1 AM on September 23, 1972, respectively.
 They were eventually imprisoned in Fort Bonifacio at the Maximum Security Unit separate from the YRC.
 They stayed there until Marcos moved them to an even higher security facility in Fort Magsaysay in Laur, Nueva Ecija on March 12, 1973.
 Diokno would remain in solitary confinement at Laur until September 11, 1974, while Aquino would stay in prison until May 5, 1980.

 Bicutan Rehabilitation Center

 During the Marcos dictatorship, the site now known as Camp Bagong Diwa was a major detention center for political detainees, known as the Bicutan Rehabilitation Center (BRC).
 Some of the prominent prisoners kept there at different times including journalist Chelo Banal-Formoso, activist couple Mon and Ester Isberto, and in the aftermath of the September 1984 Welcome Rotonda protest dispersal, Senators Lorenzo Tanada and Soc Rodrigo, and future Senators Tito Guingona, Aquilino Pimentel Jr., and Joker Arroyo.

 Fort Magsaysay

 Although not located in Metropolitan Manila, another prominent detention center was Fort Magsaysay in Laur, Palayan, Nueva Ecija.
 During Martial Law, Senators Jose W. Diokno and Ninoy Aquino were incarcerated in Fort Magsaysay after Marcos declared martial law on September 21, 1972.

+Camp Panopio

+Yet another military facility used as a detention center during the Marcos dictatorship was Camp Panopio in Cubao, Quezon City - not far from Camp Crame.
+Activist Obet Verzola was detained and tortured there before being moved to other detention facilties.